mozilla/gcp-ingestion/ingestion-beam/README.md

 These transforms are currently executed against each message in order.

+### Decompress

+Attempt to decompress payload with gzip, on failure pass the message through unmodified.

 ### GeoIP Lookup

 1. Extract `ip` from the `x_forwarded_for` attribute